insights

 Over time, this erodes board confidence and increases Principal workload.

 The issue is rarely trust.
+It is visibility.

 What Productive Board Engagement Looks Like